nodiscc/hecat/README.md

       back_to_top_url: '##awesome-selfhosted---non-free-software'
       render_empty_categories: False # (optional, default True) do not render categories which contain 0 items
       render_category_headers: False # (optional, default True) do not render category headers (description, related categories, external links...)
-      include_licenses: # (default none) only render items matching at least one of these licenses (cannot be used together with exclude_licenses) (by identifier)
+      include_licenses: # (optional, default none) only render items matching at least one of these licenses (cannot be used together with exclude_licenses) (by identifier)
         - '⊘ Proprietary'
         - 'BUSL-1.1'
         - 'CC-BY-NC-4.0'